ebloc/ebloc-broker/docs/convert/source/readme.md

 ```
 ###**How to submit a job using EUDAT**

 Before doing this you have to be sure that you have shared your folder with cluster's FId.
-Please follow ...<github issue>.
-Otherwise your job will not accepted.
+Please [follow](https://github.com/avatar-lavventura/someCode/issues/4).
+Otherwise your job will not be accepted.

 Now `jobHash` should be your `FederationCloudId` followed by the name of the folder your are sharing having equal symbol in between.